neueda/awesome-neo4j/README.md

 - [GraphAware Neo4j Algorithms](https://github.com/graphaware/neo4j-algorithms) - Custom graph algorithms for Neo4j with own Java and REST APIs.
 - [GraphAware Neo4j Warmup](https://github.com/graphaware/neo4j-warmup) - Simple library that warms up Neo4j caches with a single REST call.
 - [GraphAware Neo4j RestTest](https://github.com/graphaware/neo4j-resttest) - GraphAware RestTest is a simple library for testing code that talks to Neo4j running in standalone server mode.
+- [GraphAware Neo4j Expire](https://github.com/graphaware/neo4j-expire) - GraphAware Expire is a simple library that automatically deletes nodes and relationships from the database when they've reached their expiration date or time-to-live (TTL).
 - [Spatial](https://github.com/neo4j-contrib/spatial) - Neo4j Spatial is a library of utilities for Neo4j that faciliates the enabling of spatial operations on data.
 - [Graphify](https://github.com/Graphify/graphify) - Graphify is a Neo4j unmanaged extension used for document and text classification using graph-based hierarchical pattern recognition.
 - [neo4j-tx-participation](https://github.com/jexp/neo4j-tx-participation) - This is a Neo4j Server Extension to make Neo4j REST-API participate in transactions started by the transactional Cypher endpoint.